compare

 THE_World-University-Rankings

-Our Business courses have been ranked in the Top 200 by THE World Universities Rankings for 2025.
+Our Business courses have been ranked in the Top 175 by THE World University Rankings 2026.

 ‘The online flexibility has been a game changer for me.
 I have no idea where I would be without the ability to study when and how I need to.
 I have taken my work interstate, overseas, anywhere you can think of.’